VidhiVadher/techvidhi.in/_posts/2025-10-11-HAL_LL_Baremetal.md

 ## 1. Baremetal (Direct Register Access)

 ### What it is:
-Directly writes and reads microcontroller registers yourself.
+You directly write and read microcontroller registers all by yourself.
 No vendor libraries involved – you’re reading the datasheet and coding the hardware “the hard way.”

 ### Real project example:
 You’re developing an industrial gas-leak detection unit for a chemical plant.
 The system monitors gas concentration via an analog sensor and must trigger a relay cutoff + buzzer within microseconds if a threshold is breached.